Lee Teng-hui

-Lee Teng-hui (李登輝 (Lǐ Dēnghuī); 15 January 1923 – 30 July 2020) was a Taiwanese politician, economist, and agronomist who served as the president of the Republic of China and chairman of the Kuomintang from 1988 to 2000.
+Lee Teng-hui (李登輝 (Lǐ Dēnghuī); 15 January 1923 – 30 July 2020) was a Taiwanese politician, economist, and agronomist who served as the fourth president of the Republic of China and chairman of the Kuomintang from 1988 to 2000.
 He was the first president to be born in Taiwan, the last to be indirectly elected, and the first to be directly elected.

 Born in Taihoku Prefecture, Lee was raised under Japanese rule.
 He was educated at Kyoto Imperial University and served in the Imperial Japanese Army during World War II before graduating from National Taiwan University.
 He then studied agricultural economics in the United States, where he earned his doctorate from Cornell University in 1968, beginning a career as an economics professor.
 As a member of the Kuomintang (KMT), he was appointed Mayor of Taipei in 1978 and became governor of Taiwan Province in 1981 under President Chiang Ching-kuo.
 Lee succeeded Chiang as president after Chiang's death in 1988.

 During his presidency, Lee oversaw the end of martial law in Taiwan and led reforms to democratize the Republic of China.
 He was an advocate of the Taiwanese localization movement, sought to establish greater international recognition of the country, and has been credited as the president who completed Taiwan's democratic transition.
 After leaving office, he remained active in Taiwanese politics as a major influence on the pro-independence Taiwan Solidarity Union (TSU), and recruited for the party in the past.
 After Lee campaigned for TSU candidates in the 2001 Taiwanese legislative election, he was expelled by the KMT.
 His post-presidency was also marked by efforts to maintain greater relations between Taiwan and Japan.

 Early life

-Lee was born on January 23, 1923, in the rural farming community of Sanshi Village near the fishing and trading town of Tamsui (now Tamsui District).
+Lee was born on 23 January 1923, in the rural farming community of Sanshi Village near the fishing and trading town of Tamsui (now Tamsui District).
 He was of Hakka Chinese descent, with his ancestral home in Yongding, Tingzhou.
-His grandfather was a village leader in Sanshi, and his father, Li Chin-lung, was a policeman who graduated from a Japanese police academy, owned land, and oversaw an irrigation service while working for the colonial Japanese government.
+His grandfather was a village leader in Sanshi and his father, Li Chin-lung, was a policeman who graduated from a Japanese police academy, owned land, and oversaw an irrigation service while working for the colonial Japanese government.
 Lee's mother also came from a local landowning family.
-He had an older brother, Lee Teng-chin (李登欽), who joined the colony's police academy, volunteered for the Imperial Japanese Navy, and was killed in action in the Philippines; his body is interned at the controversial Yasukuni Shrine in Japan.
+He had an older brother, Lee Teng-chin (李登欽), who joined the colony's police academy, volunteered for the Imperial Japanese Navy, and was killed in action in the Philippines; Teng-chin's body is interned at the controversial Yasukuni Shrine in Japan.